cutlas62/sorting-algorithms/README.md

 Please make sure to update tests as appropriate.

-Also note this project was made for learning and fun, I'm sure it's not the most effciient code out there.
+Also note this project was made for learning and fun, I'm sure it's not the most efficient code out there.

 ## License